Garvit-Mehra/Live-Object-Detector/README.md

 	6. Display the processed frame/image or save the result to an output file.

 ## Color Coding:
 - Each detected class (e.g., “person”, “car”, “dog”) will have a unique color assigned to its bounding box and label.
 The color is deterministic for each class, meaning the same class will always have the same color.
-(These colors can be set manually in ```utils.py```)
+(These colors can be set manually in ```class_colors``` dictionary)
-Label Background:
+- Label Background:
 	- The class label will appear inside a background rectangle, making it easier to read.

 ## Troubleshooting:
 - If the video or image file is not found, make sure the file path is correct.